maximzavadskiy/greetingslack/README.md

-# This is Teamify Bot
+# This is Teamify Bot.
 ---------------------

 # Greetings Slackers